-A couple of my teammates recently launched a tool called The Next Five to help people navigate through those times in their career where they're feeling kind of stuck.
-You know, when you're just not sure what the next step is on your career path.
+Last year, my colleagues launched a tool called The Next Five to help people navigate through those times in their career where they're feeling kind of stuck.
+You know -- when you're just not sure what the next step is on your career path.

-And while we may think about this stuff from time to time -- and maybe even sheepishly practice holding those conversations in the car on the way to work -- I don't think we often verbalize our thoughts on where we want our career paths to go (presuming we actually know the answer to that question).
+And while many of us think about this stuff from time to time -- and maybe even practice the speeches to go with them in the shower or in the car -- I don't think we often verbalize our thoughts on where we want our career paths to go, if we even know ourselves.

-So I did a little research to see how often people are actually talking with their managers about the next steps on their career paths.
-It's pretty hard to find any good data on it (if you know of any, please send my way).
-But I did find this: The Bureau of Labor Statistics reports that the average tenure for today's worker is 4.4 years.
+So, we did a little research to see how often people are actually asking for promotions, or talking with their managers about the next steps in their career paths.
+It's pretty hard to find a ton of hard data on it -- if you know of any, please send it our way -- but we did find this: The Bureau of Labor Statistics reports that the average tenure for today's worker is 4.4 years.
 If you focus on just younger employees, that number halves.

 What's more, 91% of workers born between 1977 and 1997 report going into new jobs with the intent of staying less than three years.